Hellbound (The X-Files): Plot

 Doggett, acting on Reyes' insistence that Ed is in danger, stakes out his house.
 Ed, however, is skinned regardless of Doggett's attempts to protect him.
 Reyes admits to Doggett that she is having flashes of the same premonitions that the victims are experiencing.
 She tells Doggett that Ed's body was gagged with a rag coated in coal dust from a mine, even though she has never seen his body.
 Reyes and Doggett head to the mine from which they believe the dust originated.
 Doggett finds the skeleton of a sheriff who killed himself in 1909.

 Reyes finds newspaper clippings explaining the story: In 1868, a group of four miners murdered a man.
 The murderers' souls have been reincarnated several times since, only to be brutally skinned by the soul of the victim.
 In each case, the avenger is a prominent figure of the law.

 Reyes soon stumbles onto the collected skin of the victims, but is attacked by Van Allen.
 Doggett eventually finds her unharmed.
 Reyes explains to Doggett that Van Allen is avenging his own murder and that all the murders that are linked to the case have been in groups of four.
 Reyes believes Van Allen takes his own life each time in order to restart the series of murders.
 Reyes frantically calls Holland, informing her that she is the fourth victim.
 Van Allen arrives at the church, but is stopped by Reyes.
-Later, Reyes muses to Scully that in the past, she had always failed to stop Van Allen's spirit.
-In this life, however, she managed to succeed.
+Later, Reyes muses to Scully that in the past, she had always failed to stop Van Allen's spirit, but may have succeeded in this life.
 The shot changes to Van Allen dying, only to be reincarnated into a newborn baby.